redhat-partner-solutions/rhel-sriov-test/sriov/tests/SR_IOV_RandomlyTerminate_DPDK/README.md

 * Randomly kill containers

-* Rebind iavf or reset PF, if required by permutation
+* Rebind iavf, if required by permutation

 * Restart containers, checking all are up and transmitting after restart